Universal Islands of Adventure: Marvel Super Hero Island

 The area is also home to a variety of dining outlets and merchandise shops.
 Food and beverage items can be purchased from Cafe 4 and Captain America Diner.
 Merchandise items can be bought from a variety of themed stores, including Spider-Man Shop (The Amazing Adventures of Spider-Man), Marvel Alterniverse Store, Comic Book Shop, and Oakley.

-There is also "Meet Spider-Man and the Marvel Super Heroes", a meet-and-greet attraction, where guests can meet superheroes including Wolverine, Storm, Cyclops and Rogue, Spider-Man, and Captain America.
+There is also "Meet Spider-Man and the Marvel Super Heroes", a meet-and-greet attraction, where guests can meet superheroes including Wolverine, Storm, Cyclops, Rogue, Spider-Man, and Captain America.